accurat/accurapp/README.md

 #### Setting up bitbucket
 1. Create a new repo - [link](https://bitbucket.org/repo/create)
 1. Be sure to choose `accurat` as Owner, not yourself.
-1. Choose `I have an existing project` and follow the instructions
+1. Choose `Get your local Git repository on Bitbucket` and follow the instructions

 #### Setting up the automatic deploy
 If you're using bitbucket pipelines: